Quadratic Lie conformal superalgebras related to Novikov superalgebras: Poisson conformal superalgebras

 Given a Lie conformal superalgebra $L$ and a $\mathbb Z_2$-graded associative conformal algebra $A$, we say $A$ is an {\em associative conformal envelope} of $L$ if there exists a homogeneous homomorphism $\tau : L\to A^{(-)}$ of conformal algebras such that $A$ is generated (as an associative conformal algebra) by the image of~$L$.
-For a fixed $L$, there exists a lattice of universal associative conformal envelopes of $L$ corresponding to different associative locality bounds on the elements of $L$ (see \cite{Ro2000}).
-I may happen that for neither of these envelopes contain the isomorphic image of $L$, i.e., there exist Lie conformal (super)algebras that cannot be embedded into associative ones.
+For a fixed $L$, there exists a lattice of universal associative conformal envelopes of $L$ corresponding to different associative locality bounds on the elements of $L$ (see \cite[Section~6]{Ro2000}).
+It may happen that neither of these universal envelopes contains the isomorphic image of $L$, i.e., there exist Lie conformal (super)algebras that cannot be embedded into associative ones.

 Suppose $A$ is an associative conformal envelope of a Lie conformal superalgebra $L$.
 Then $A$ has a natural filtration as an $H$-module: